Shaun-Dsouza-717/Used-Mobile-Price-Prediction/README.md

 **5. Run the project**

-* Start Flask Backend Server (In the virtual environment):
+* Start Django Backend Server (In the virtual environment):
 ```
 $  python manage.py runserver
 ```